Graph-Query-Synthesis/GQS/README.md

 ## Previously Unknown Bugs Detected

-GQS has detected 35 bugs in Neo4j, Memgraph, FalkorDB and Kuzu in total.
-25 of them are logic bugs, and 10 of them are other bugs, like database crash or unhandled exception.
+GQS has detected 35 bugs in Neo4j, Memgraph, FalkorDB, and Kuzu in total.
+25 of them are logic bugs, and 10 of them are other bugs, like database crashes or unhandled exceptions.
 The bug list is as follows:

 | Bug Numer | Database | Type  | Issue                                            |
 | --------- | -------- | ----- | ------------------------------------------------ |